dkworks108/conect/README.md

 ## 📱 How to Connect (Client Devices)

-**Requirement:** All devices must be connected to the same Local Area Network (WiFi router or Mobile Hotspot).
+**Requirement:** All devices must be a connected to the same Local Area Network (WiFi router or Mobile Hotspot).

 **Option A: QR Code (Fastest)**
 1. Open your smartphone's camera.